-The Business Combination was recorded using the acquisition method of accounting and the initial purchase price allocation was based on our preliminary assessment of the fair value of the purchase consideration and the fair value of the Operating Company's tangible and intangible assets acquired and liabilities assumed at the date of acquisition.
-The purchase price allocation is not complete due to the proximity of the acquisition date to calendar year end and will be refined during the permitted twelve-month measurement period.
+The Business Combination was recorded using the acquisition method of accounting and the initial purchase price allocation was based on the Company's preliminary assessment of the fair value of the purchase consideration and the fair value of the Operating Company's tangible and intangible assets acquired and liabilities assumed at the date of acquisition.
+As of December 31, 2022, the purchase price allocation was not complete due to the proximity of the acquisition date to the calendar year end.

-The preliminary estimates of the acquisition-date fair value of the purchase consideration were estimated using a market approach with Level 1 inputs (observable inputs) in the case of the fair value of the Successor's common stock and Level 3 inputs (unobservable inputs) in the case of the fair value attributed to the Successor warrants and options.
+As of June 30, 2023, the preliminary estimates of the acquisition-date fair value of the purchase consideration and the preliminary estimates of the purchase price allocation were confirmed, do not require measurement period adjustments, and are now considered final.
+The acquisition-date fair value of the elements of the purchase consideration were estimated using a market approach with Level 1 inputs (observable inputs) in the case of the fair value of the Successor's common stock and Level 3 inputs (unobservable inputs) in the case of the fair value attributed to the Successor warrants and options.
 The acquiror was obligated to replace the Operating Company's existing warrants and options pursuant to the Business Combination Agreement.
-Accordingly, it was necessary to allocate the fair value of the replacement warrants and options between purchase consideration (the fair value attributable to pre-combination services) and compensation for post-combination services.
+Accordingly, it was necessary to allocate the fair value of the replacement warrants and options between purchase consideration (the fair value attributable to precombination services) and compensation for post-combination services.
 The fair value of the replacement warrants and options attributable to post-combination services was \$584,260 and \$1,731,237, respectively.

-The preliminary estimates of the acquisition-date fair value of the purchase consideration were as follows:
+The final estimates of the acquisition-date fair value of the purchase consideration were as follows: